- Other Years

-Projects specifically designed to directly benefit social, humanitarian, community or environmental causes.
-Examples include: community or environmental impact initiatives, products for underrepresented communities, distribution systems, disaster relief, etc.
+Projects designed to directly benefit social, humanitarian, community or environments.
+Examples of social impact work include: community or environmental impact initiatives, products for underrepresented communities, distribution systems, disaster relief, responses to the COVID-19 pandemic, the fight for racial justice, humanitarian efforts related to war and refugees, and others.

 Emily Pilloton is the founder of the nonprofit Project H Design.
 Since 2008, she has run Project H and worked with young people ages 9-18 to bring the power of design and building to schools and communities.
 Emily is trained as an architect with degrees from UC Berkeley and the School of the Art Institute of Chicago, but found that she is physically incapable of working in an office or for a boss and much prefers the creative chaos of a public school classroom filled with tools and welding equipment.
 Project H Design was born out of the hope that authentic, on-the-ground, face-to-face work with young people could transform what it means to be a design professional, what it means to learn in the 21st century, and what it means to get dirty and physically build solutions for your community.